 Which path to take to realize your dreams, online course or hands-on class?

-The world is now booming with a variety of virtual learning especially in these troubled times of Covid 19.
-Many people are interested in taking online dog grooming courses so I want to take this opportunity to talk about traditional hands-on dog grooming classes.
-I hope this information will help you to decide which path to take to realize your dreams once you’re set on becoming a professional dog groomer.
+The world is now booming with a variety of virtual learning, especially in these troubled times of COVID-19.
+Many people are interested in taking online dog grooming courses, so I want to take this opportunity to talk about traditional hands-on dog grooming classes.
+I hope this information will help you decide which path to take to realize your dreams once you’re set on becoming a professional dog groomer.

 What is it like to learn grooming in the classroom?

-I want to make clear the ways in which the class is helpful to our student’s learning and skill development.
+I want to make clear how the class is helpful to our student’s learning and skill development.

-At our school, we have one lecture day per week and the rest of the week is spent on skill training.
-Dog(s) are assigned to each student to work on and specific instructions are given for each pet.
+At our school, we have one lecture day per week and we spent the rest of the week on skill training.
+Dog(s) are assigned.
+I give to each student to work on and specific instructions for each pet.
 There will be lots of advice, tips, and critiquing.
-Sometimes we demonstrate and show students how it’s done.
+Sometimes we show and show students how it’s done.
 Then we have the students try on their own.
 But very often it’s hard to get it the first, second, or third time.
 This is normal.
-Every dog has it’s own challenges.
+Every dog has its challenges.
 This can be anything from hair quality, behavior, to the requested hairstyle.
 Every day they have a new challenge and it’s exciting for many of our students!

-This is why it’s important to repeat the fundamental exercises consistently day in day out.
-This is the way we train our students to acquire the necessary skills and it is why so many of our graduates leave as confident groomers who can handle a variety of situations.
+Therefore, it’s important to repeat the fundamental exercises consistently day in day out.
+This is the way we train our students to acquire the skills, and it is why so many of our graduates leave as confident groomers who can handle a variety of situations.
 It is how they avoid big mistakes at the beginning of their career and maintain their profession long term.